chenyulue/real-world-haskell-updated/doc/01-getting-started.md

 Oh well.
 We have to define it ourselves.

-> ℹ️ **Don\'t worry about the error message**
+> ℹ️ **Don't worry about the error message**
 >
-> If the above \"not in scope\" error message seems a little daunting, do not worry.
+> If the above "not in scope" error message seems a little daunting, do not worry.
 All it means is that there is no variable defined with the name `e`.

-Using `ghci`\'s `let` construct, we can make a temporary definition of `e` ourselves.
+Using `ghci`'s `let` construct, we can make a temporary definition of `e` ourselves.
 However, we can omit the `let` construct if the GHC used is not antiquated.

 ```screen
 ghci> let e = exp 1